How to Be a Personal Trainer and a Social Media Influencer

 You don’t have to become a top influencer, or even that trainer who plugs products.
 But you can take inspiration from those big-time influencers.
 A few simple steps will boost your online presence and social medial clout for the benefit of your business and your followers.

-To learn more about brand development and building a personal training business, check out this ISSA mini-course.
+To learn more about brand development and building a personal training business, check out ISSA's Online Coach Certification.

 Why Every Trainer Needs a Social Media Presence